 As a dog owner, you may encounter a situation where your dog’s quick starts bleeding, usually due to accidentally cutting it while trimming their nails.
 The quick is the sensitive part of the nail, containing blood vessels and nerves, and it can be quite painful for your dog when it’s damaged.

-Knowing what to do in such a scenario is essential to alleviate your dog’s discomfort and prevent further complications.
+Knowing what to do in such a scenario is essential to alleviating your dog’s discomfort and preventing further complications.
 In this blog post, we’ll guide you through the steps to take if your dog’s quick is bleeding.

 Step 1: Stay Calm and Reassure Your Dog